-Element length need to be kept as minimum for getting proper mass distribution, mode shapes, and natural frequency of the system.
+Element length needs to be kept at a minimum for getting proper mass distribution, mode shapes, and natural frequency of the system.
 The following thumb rule for maximum element length can be followed:

 - Minimum of 10 times of nominal diameter i.e 10D and 6000 mm.

 - 5 times of nominal diameter near anchor or line stop supports.

 - at least 1 node in between two supports.

 - At least 1 node between two bends.